Classic ASCII characters, 80 columns wide

 # Modern, full-color, far more detail

 chafa photo.pngjp2a gives you the recognizable typewriter-grain ASCII portrait. chafa is the one to reach for when you want the image to actually look good in the terminal, because it uses Unicode block and braille characters and 24-bit color instead of a 70-odd character ramp.
-The rest of this page is when to pick which, and the flags that matter.
+The rest of this page is when to pick which, the flags that matter, and the one setting that changes the result more than any other: how wide you make it for the wide terminals everyone actually runs in 2026.

 jp2a: the classic ASCII look